artemave/vigun/README.md

 #### Magic property names

 Mapping property names are arbitrary.
-However, there is one name based vigun feature that applies to Mocha (or anything else that makes use of `.only`).
+However, there is one name based vigun feature that applies to Mocha (or anything else that makes use of .only).
 If vigun detects that there is `.only` test in the current file, it uses `*all` command instead of `*nearest` (e.g., `VigunRun 'debug-nearest'` will run `debug-all` command instead).
-This is because mocha applies both `.only` and `--fgrep` and the result is likely nothing.
+This is because mocha applies both `.only` and `--fgrep` and the result is likely to be empty.

 ### g:vigun_test_keywords